 One spouse must be a Nevada resident to file for divorce in Nevada.
-The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for divorce and intends to remain here.
-If you are both Nevada residents, pick one person to name as the Nevada resident and be sure to name that same spouse throughout all of your documents.
-You will need to ask a friend, coworker, or family member who sees you 3-4 times per week to complete the Affidavit of Resident Witness.
+The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for divorce.
+If you are both Nevada residents, pick one person to name as the Nevada resident and name that same spouse throughout all of your documents.
+A friend, coworker, or family member who sees you 3-4 times per week can complete the Affidavit of Resident Witness.
 This form is REQUIRED.

 Joint Petition for Divorce